-The patent office does not require that a working prototype be made before an application is filed.
 The patent office does not require that a working prototype be made before an application is filed, although a prototype or clear drawings showing how the invention will be made are often helpful in preparing a patent application, if available.
 Frequently, new issues arise or design changes are made in the course of developing a prototype.
 However, it is not necessary to fine tune every single feature of your invention before you apply for patent protection.
 There is a balance between obtaining an early application filing date and arriving at a product that is ready to market.
 Each circumstance is unique.
 It is important to seek a registered patent agent at an early stage to advise on filing options that suit your unique circumstances.